Andrew-Chen-Wang/Andrew-Chen-Wang/README.md

 To be weak is to be open minded.
 To be strong is to be a leader, close minded, and make the decisions.
 I fear that if I were to be elected president, I would become close minded, as I should, to stick to a plan.
 But when you are weak you become more knowledgable.
 It is when you become a leader, you must trace back to your weak points and take advantage of the knowledge and wisdom you gained to pursue your role as a leader and be strong.
 This quote is aligned with “learn from your mistakes” but in the form of being a leader.
+5. Being a listener is being drunk.
+I.e. creativity at its finest, but don't actually get drunk.
+I've never, no one should; bad stuff happens.
 -->

 I'm looking to help with whatever I can;